Then There Was Fruit…

 Everything has a season: There’s a Jamaican folk song with the words “Me no drink coffee tea, mango time” – it’s basically saying that while it’s mango season there’s no need to drink coffee or to eat dinner or to even cook because this fruit is absolutely delicious and will be consumed in great quantities.
 But when the season is over, we move on.
 Similarly, we need to learn that there is a time and place for everything.
 We need to learn when to move on and when to let go.

 Our potential is contained within: Every fruit has the potential to become an orchard.
 A single seed can grow into a mighty tree under the right conditions.
-Every tree has the potential to produce an untold number of fruit.
+Every tree has the potential to produce an untold number of fruits.
 This fruit can feed nations and give rise to more trees that produce more fruit – it’s an endless cycle.

 Every fruit that we eat (or don’t eat), every tree that produces fruit – is a reminder that God created this bounty to feed his people.
 He made sure there was a lot of food before he even spoke about creating the first person.
 There’s a lesson in that as well.
 We are God’s greatest creation and we should be very excited that he created this world and everything in it with us in mind.